bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 1. If you had to describe semantic HTML to the next cohort of students, what would you say?

     a.
 I would say that semantic HTML is HTML that is more descriptive of it's content compared to non-semantic HTML which is typically used for the presentation.
-Semantic HTML tag examples include <header>, <nav>, <section>, <footer>.
+Semantic HTML tag examples include header, nav, section, footer.
 Semantic HTML also helps screen readers and search engines parse your code into a format that is understandable by both humans and machines.
-Non-semantic tags include tags like the <div> tag which are typically used in conjunction with CSS to provide presentation changes to the page.
+Non-semantic tags include tags like the div tag which are typically used in conjunction with CSS to provide presentation changes to the page.

 2. Describe some differences between display: block; and display: inline;.